aarniolaura/ComputationalMorphology/README.md

 The final analyzer-generator  consists of a lexc file (derivation_lexicon.lexc) and an xfst file (derivation_rules.xfst).
 The lexc file contains the noun and adjective stem lexicons, and all the suffixes.
 The xfst file contains rules for sound changes that happen when suffixes are added, either in the suffixes themselves or in the stems.
 They also contain Finnish vowel harmony rules.

-To start the analyzer-generator type
+To start the analyzer-generator from command line type
 `hfst-xfst`
 and then type
 `source derivation_rules.xfst`